 The Thing About Contests

 I've always had a love-loathe relationship with contests.
 Most people do.
-I never imagined that I would create and run one myself, but the Amy Award has become one the projects I care about most deeply.
+I never imagined that I would create and run one myself, but the International Amy MacRae Award for Memoir has become one the projects I care about most deeply.
 Yet it also makes me ache.

 Let me explain.